-A DRAM write request is initiated by clocking /RE while W/R, /CAL, /WE, and /F are high.
-The EDRAM will compare the new row address to the LRR address latch for the bank specified by row address bits A8-9 (LRR: a 9-bit row address latch for each internal DRAM bank which is reloaded on each /RE active read miss cycle).
-If the row address matches the LRR, the EDRAM will write data to both the DRAM page in the appropriate bank and its corresponding SRAM cache simultaneously to maintain coherency.
-The write address and data are posted to the DRAM as soon as the column address is latched by bringing /CAL low and the write data is latched by bringing /WE low (both /CAL and /WE must be high when initiating the write cycle with the falling edge of /RE).
+A DRAM write request is initiated by clocking /RE while W/R, /WE, and /F are high.
+The EDRAM will compare the new row address to the LRR address latch for the bank specified by row address A{8.9} (LRR: a 9-bit row address latch for each internal DRAM bank which is reloaded on each /RE active read miss cycle).
+If the row address matches the LRR, the EDRAM will write data to both the DRAM page in the specified bank and its corresponding SRAM cache simultaneously to maintain coherency.
+The write address and data are posted to the DRAM as soon as the column address is latched by bringing /CAL low and the write data is latched by bringing /WE low.
 The write address and data can be latched very quickly after the fall of /RE ($t{RAH} + t{ASC}$ for the column address and t{DS} for the data).
-During a write burst sequence, the second write data can be posted at time t{RSW} after /RE.
-Subsequent writes within a page can occur with write cycle time t{PC} .
-With /G enabled and /WE disabled, read operations may be performed while /RE is activated in write hit mode.
-This allows read-modify-write, write-verify, or random read-write sequences within the page with 12ns cycle times.
-During a write hit sequence, the /HIT output is driven low.
+During a write burst or any page write sequence, the second write data can be posted at time $t{\mbox{\scriptsize RSW}}$ after /RE.
+Subsequent writes within the page can occur with write cycle time t{PC}.
+With /G enabled and /WE disabled, cache read operations may be performed while /RE is activated.
+This allows random read from any of the four cache pages and random write, read-modify-write, or write-verify to the current write page with 12ns cycle times.
+To perform internal memory-tomemory transfers, /WE can be brought low while /G is low to latch the read data into the write posting register.
+The read/write transfer is complete when the new write column address is latched by bringing /CAL low concurrently with /WE.
 At the end of any write sequence (after /CAL and /WE are brought high and t{RE} is satisfied), /RE can be brought high to precharge the memory.
-Cache reads can be performed concurrently with precharge (see "/RE Inactive Operation").
-When /RE is inactive, the cache reads will occur from the page accessed during the last /RE active read cycle.
+Reads can be performed from any of the cache pages concurrently with precharge by providing the desired column address and column bank select bits CA8-9 to the multiplex address inputs.
+During write sequences, a write operation is not performed unless both /CAL and /WE are low.
+As a result, the /CAL input can be used as a byte write select in multi-chip systems.
+If /CAL is not clocked on a write sequence, the memory will perform an /RE only refresh to the selected row and data will remain unmodified.
+Writes are inhibited for any write having a column address bank select different from the bank selected by the row address.